ETCCooperative/docs-ethercluster/docs/cluster-design.md

 We also specify we want the ports 8545 since we want to expose the RPC.
 We have some readinessProbe and livenessProbe in order to do health checks on the Probe.
 It happens by doing an HTTP GET request on port 8545 of the container on the endpoint `/api/health`, which checks if the Parity node is fully synced or not.
-If it's not synced up yet, it returns back a 503, otherwise it will return a 200, thus passing the health check.
+If it's not synced up yet, it returns a 503, otherwise it will return a 200, thus passing the health check.

 We also specify a `volumeClaimTemplates` for this Deployment of 50 GB, which is what will be needed to run a full ETC node.